 Convenience

-If you’re travelling on a budget or are a single traveller, taking the Helsinki airport bus is a good option.
-It runs all day and night long and is fairly frequent.
-However, once you reach the city centre of Helsinki, you will need to choose a different mode of transportation to reach your hotel.
+If you’re traveling on a budget or are a single traveler, taking the Helsinki Airport bus is a fine option.
+Be prepared for a wait of up to 40 minutes for the next bus.
+Also, once you reach the city center of Helsinki, you will need to choose a different mode of transportation to reach your hotel.

 Useful Tips